Go to bottom of page for link to ClubLog.

 Hi.
 I'm Steve, WX2S, formerly WA3RQH and KF2IO.
 In the summer of 2012, I got back on the air after 30 years QRT.
 Things have certainly changed!

-My QSL card commemorates my first experience as a "fox" in the QRP Foxhunt.
+My QSL card commemorates my experiences as a "fox" in the QRP Foxhunt.
 I wasn't always so smug, though.
 The first time I played the fox, I went slightly outside the QRP subband.
 The hounds couldn't find me there - except for the best ones!
 Since then I've usually done better.
-For more info on the twice-weekly Foxhunts, visithttp://www.qrpfoxhunt.org.
+For more info on the twice-weekly Foxhunts, visit http://www.qrpfoxhunt.org.

 I enjoy QSL cards and would enjoy yours if we've QSOed.
 I have a nice paper QSL card which I'd be happy to send you if you'd like.
 If you would like a return QSL, please enclose a SASE (USA) or SAE plus two greenstamps (outside USA.)
 QSL requests sent without sufficient postage will be returned via bureau; cards sent via bureau may be delayed up to two years.
 But, frankly, I think paper QSLs are going the way of the dinosaur, especially for DX.
 If you can figure out all the voodoo with certificates, your QSL via LotW would be appreciated.

-Now QRO here but will restrain myself from using it all the time, just on pileups.
+Now QRO here but restrain myself from using it all the time, just on pileups.
 Antennas are a modest Hustler 6BTV vertical and a less modest K4KIO hexbeam up 36 feet on a Glen Martin rooftop tower.
 (I am still waiting for the government to buy me a Yagi.)

 If you've heard me on CW, you should know that I used to have a nice fist, but have been QRT for 30 years and am trying to get it back.
 Also the darned keyer sometimes puts too few or too many dits out -- that's my story and I'm sticking to it.
 So adTHANKSvance for your patience.